ChesterAiGo/LaVAN_Keras-TF/README.md

 # LaVAN_python-tf-
-Reproduce work "LaVAN: Localized and Visible Adversarial Noise - ICML2018"
+Reproduction of work "LaVAN: Localized and Visible Adversarial Noise - ICML2018"

 Simply run python3 LaVAN_V2.py
 If you wish change the source image / perturbation region / ..., have a look of function "perturb_one"